The Culpepper Cattle Co.: Plot

-Ben Mockridge (Gary Grimes) is a young man proud of his $4 handgun and enamored of "cowboyin'".
-He asks Frank Culpepper (Billy Green Bush) if he can join his cattle drive to Fort Lewis, Colorado.
-Culpepper (a reformed gunslinger) reluctantly agrees and sends Ben to the cook (Raymond Guth) to be his "little Mary".

-Ben quickly discovers that the adults have little interest in young'ns, and no interest in "showing him the ropes".
-Culpepper nevertheless assigns Ben tasks the greenhorn handles poorly—or simply fails at—repeatedly causing serious trouble.
+Ben Mockridge is a young man proud of his $4 handgun - which he flourishes for a friend he recently wagon-raced against -, and enamored of "cowboyin'".
+He asks Frank Culpepper if he can join his cattle drive to Fort Lewis, Colorado.
+Culpepper (a reformed gunslinger) reluctantly agrees and sends Ben to the cook to be his "little Mary".
+Ben bids farewell to his mother, who tells him to be a good boy.
+Ben discovers the adults have little interest in young'ns.
+Culpepper nevertheless assigns Ben tasks the greenhorn handles poorly, causing serious trouble.

 After rustlers stampede the herd, Culpepper tracks them to a box canyon.
-When the rustlers' leader (Royal Dano) demands 50 cents a head for having rounded up and taken care of the cattle, Culpepper will have none of it.
-He and his hands kill the rustlers, not hesitating to gun down disarmed men, or repeatedly shoot anyone still moving.
-They lose four of their own in the fight.
+When the rustlers' leader demands 50 cents a head for having rounded up the cattle, Culpepper and his hands kill the rustlers, not hesitating to gun down disarmed men, or repeatedly shoot anyone still moving.
+They lose four of their own.

 Culpepper directs Ben to a cantina a day's ride off, to find Russ Caldwell.
-Before he can reach the cantina, Ben is accosted by trappers who take his horse and gun.
-Once Ben finds Caldwell (Geoffrey Lewis), he and three of his buddies agree to join the drive.
-When they cross the trappers' path, there is no parlaying—they immediately kill the trappers and take their possessions.

-When Ben stands night watch, he's unprepared for a one-eyed man (Gregory Sierra) trying to steal the horses.
-Instead of immediately shooting him, Ben lets the man distract him with his talk, and is overcome by another thief.
+Before he can reach it, Ben is accosted by trappers who take his horse and gun.
+Once Ben finds Caldwell, he and three of his buddies agree to join the drive.
+When they cross the trappers' path, they immediately kill the trappers and take their possessions.
+When Ben stands night watch, a one-eyed man distracts him with talk, and Ben doesn't shoot him.
+Another thief overcomes Ben, and the horses are stolen.
 Culpepper is outraged at Ben's stupidity.

-The horse theft "tears it", and Culpepper decides to toss Ben on a stage coach, regardless of where it's headed.
-When Culpepper & Co. enter a town where they hope to buy horses and send off the greenhorn, they stop at a saloon, where Ben recognizes one of the patrons as the one-eyed horse thief.
-Another shootout ensues, with Ben "redeeming" himself by killing the bartender as the latter reaches for his shotgun.
-As before, Culpepper's adversaries wind up dead, an unlikely survivor directing Culpepper to the horses.
+The horse theft "tears it", and Culpepper decides to toss Ben on a stage coach.
+When Culpepper enters a town, hoping to buy horses, they stop at a saloon, where Ben recognizes a patron as the one-eyed horse thief.
+Another shootout ensues, with Ben "redeeming" himself by killing the bartender, who reaches for his shotgun.
+Culpepper's adversaries die, one survivor directing Culpepper to the horses.

-When Ben handles Caldwell's gun without his permission, the touchy Caldwell goes into a snit, and knocks Ben to the ground.
-When one of the hands calls Caldwell an SOB for striking Ben, Caldwell demands a gun fight to reclaim his "honor".
-The hand decides it is not worth the trouble and leaves the drive.
-"You cost me a good man, boy," fumes Culpepper, warning him to "make himself small" for the remainder of the drive.
+Ben handles Caldwell's gun sans permission, and the touchy Caldwell knocks Ben to the ground.
+When a ranch hand calls Caldwell an SOB, Caldwell demands a gunfight to reclaim "honor".
+The hand decides it unworthy of trouble and leaves the drive.
+"You cost me a good man, boy," fumes Culpepper, warning him to "make himself small".